Understanding Dental Crown Materials: A Comprehensive Guide

 Cons of PFM crowns:

-• Sometimes, a dark line can appear at the gum line where the metal meets the porcelain.
-This can be more noticeable if your gums recede over time, which might not be ideal for everyone.
+• At times, a dark line can be seen at the gum line as the metal interface can be exposed if the gum tissue recedes.
+This is not a good appearance and the appearance could worsen over time if your gums recede further.
 Read more about it here.

 • The porcelain might chip or break if the bond with the metal weakens over time.
 This can affect both the look and function of the crown.
 Click here to read about what to do when your crown chips.